How to Play the Cajon: Everything You Need to Know

 How to Play the Cajon

-When I perform with the cajon, I keep it as simple as possible and use a lot of drum set playing techniques in my style to create the sound I like.
+When I perform with the cajon, I keep it as simple as possible and use many drum-set techniques in my style to create the sound I like.

-• My right hand is the most involved as it typically alternates from the middle of the cajon for ‘bass’ hits to the top edge for the ‘treble’ sounds like a hi-hat cymbal.
-It can be holding an egg shaker for a particular song or part of a song for some dynamic differences and reaching out to hit my splash for the ‘crash’ effect a standard drum set would produce.
+- My right hand is most involved, as it typically alternates between the middle of the cajon for ‘bass’ hits and the top edge for ‘treble’ sounds like a hi-hat cymbal.
+It can be holding an egg shaker for a particular song or part of a song for some dynamic differences, and reaching out to hit my splash for the ‘crash’ effect that a standard drum set would produce.

-• Lastly, my left foot is the only free foot, giving me balance while performing or tapping away to help maintain time or be in the zone for playing.
+- Lastly, my left foot is the only free foot, giving me balance while performing or tapping to help maintain time or stay in the zone while playing.

 There is no right or wrong way to play the cajon.
-However, dedicating time to practice, much like any other instrument, can significantly improve your technique in playing the cajon.
+However, dedicating time to practice, as with any instrument, can significantly improve your technique in playing the cajon.
 Your effort will make all the difference in transforming the cajon into a powerful instrument that can be played in a group or solo.

 Getting Started With a Cajon